25 Amazing Things To Do In Lake Louise

 Morant’s Curve is a scenic viewpoint near Lake Louise of a dramatic bend along the Bow River where trains pass through the Canadian Rockies.
 As trains pass around the bend, they have a spectacular backdrop of the Lake Louise mountains and surrounding valley.

-The famed photo spot is along the Bow Valley Parkway and is famous for photographers.
-The photo spot is a short drive from Lake Louise, and you can even see the mountains surrounding the glacial lake.
+The famed photo spot is along the Bow Valley Parkway, mentioned above, and is famous for photographers.
+The photo spot is a short drive from Lake Louise, and you can even see the mountains that surround the glacial lake.

 Take in the Views at Moraine Lake